-‘This project has not been anything spontaneous.
-It all comes from an ongoing conversation for almost a year and, having worked together before, it came down very naturally’ reflects Messmann, who was involved from the ideation to the printing of the volume.
+“This project has not been spontaneous.
+It’s come from an ongoing conversation for almost a year.
+And having worked together before, it came about very naturally” reflects Messmann, who was involved with the project from ideation to printing.

-Philip Messmann, a photographer of Sacred Places about the process and concept behind the photobook.
+Philip Messmann, photographer of Sacred Places discusses the process and concept behind the photobook:

-How did the idea of making a photo book start?
+Where did the idea of making a photobook come from?

 What are some of your inspirations that influenced the photography in Sacred Places?

-We stayed at Anholt Fyrgård, a beautiful house 8 km to the nearest neighbour.
-There was no electricity, running water nor reception in the house which meant everyone was present all the time.
-This created energy on the team that felt very special, which I believe is normally very hard to achieve.
-Everyone felt connected as well as with nature and I will never forget that.
+We stayed at Anholt Fyrgård.
+It’s a beautiful house, with no electricity, running water or reception in the house, which meant everyone was present all the time.
+This created an energy on the team that felt very special which I believe is normally hard to achieve.
+Everyone felt connected and with nature; I will never forget that.

-Alf Arén, part of the family who runs Anholt Fyrgård about the history of the house and life on the island
+Alf Arén, a member of the family who owns Anholt Fyrgård, discusses the history of the house and life on the island:

-Can you tell me a little bit about its history?
-Is it family-owned?
+Can you tell me a little bit about the house’s history?

-Just the experience of being on the Island is very special.
-First, you need to drive alongside the beach or through the biggest desert in Denmark, as there are no roads.
-You get this feeling of total isolation, find yourself surrounded by nothing more than turquoise water and dunes.
+Just the experience of being on the island is very special.
+There are no roads, so you drive along the beach or through the desert.
+There’s a feeling of total isolation, finding yourself surrounded by nothing but turquoise water and dunes.
+You have time to be with yourself, without the influence of the outside world.
 You have the time to be with yourself, without the influence of the outside world.

-How is the day to day life on the island?
+What is day-to-day life like on the island?

 It depends on the time of the year.
-There is no electricity, running water nor reception, so you need to make sure that the fire is burning, especially during cold winter months.
-Throughout the summer season, we love to go swimming or fishing.
-Being here - somewhere so beautifully remote - brings a sense of calm.
+There is no electricity, running water or reception, so it’s important that a fire is burning – especially during cold winter months.
+Through summer, we swim or fish.
+Being somewhere so beautifully remote brings a sense of calm.
 It is a place to turn down the noise of modern life and go inward.

-Jess Andersen, the art director of Sacred Places about the process and direction of the publication
+Jess Andersen, art director of Sacred Places, discusses the process and direction of the publication:

-You were involved throughout the whole process of the book making, from being on the island to directing the whole publication and working on the exhibition design.
-What part was your favourite and why?
+You were involved throughout the process of Sacred Places, from being on the island to directing the publication and working on the exhibition design.
+Which part was your favourite and why?

-Working on a book publication and creating something that will stand the test of times is always the most inspiring thing to do.
-At Wrong Studio, we have been working with Tekla on branding ever since they started, so it is nice to see how the brand evolved within the years.
-The whole project was just an experience itself.
-Just being on such a magical island and having fun with the project gave the concept the perfect foundation we could have asked for.
+Working on a publication and creating something that will stand the test of time is always inspiring.
+At Wrong Studio, we have been working on branding with Tekla ever since they started, so it’s nice to see how the brand has evolved over the years.
+The entire project was an experience: being on such a magical island and having fun with the project gave the concept the best foundation we could have asked for.

-In appreciation for the long process of the making, the whole publication was shot on analogue film, so obviously we could not see the results immediately.
-Once back in Copenhagen, Philip made the rough selection from the scans and then the whole team sat down, just putting images together.
-We had a narrowed down selection of XY and had to get it down to around 70.
+To honour the long process of book making, the entire publication was shot on analogue film, so we could not see the results immediately.
+Once back in Copenhagen, Philip made a rough selection from the scans and then the whole team sat down, just putting images together.
+We had a selection of XY narrowed down and had to get it down to around 70.
 Finding the substance and collecting the mood of the project came down very naturally.
 Sometimes the book just picks the photos for you.
 It’s a little unexpected, but once it’s in a book, somehow you believe it.